-For more details, please read the MNIST examples.
+For more details, please read the MNIST examples on Github.

-3.1.2 Creating custom layers

-Understand Dense layer
+2.1.2 Understand Dense layer

 Before creating your own TensorLayer layer, let's have a look at Dense layer.
 It creates a weights matrix and biases vector if not exists, then implement the output expression.
 At the end, as a layer with parameter, we also need to append the parameters into all_params.